tylervalentine/mirrulations/docs/development.md

 * Static analysis uses `flake8`, `pycodestyle`, and `pylint`
 * `pytest` uses a coverage metric of 95%.
 * NOTE: Sometimes if `pytest` is installed globally, the virtual environment will use that instead.
 Simply exit and reenter the virtual environment to resolve this.
-  Alternatively, uninstall `pytest` from the global packages (`pip3 uninstall pytest` in new termainal).
+  Alternatively, uninstall `pytest` from the global packages (`pip3 uninstall pytest` in new terminal).

 ## Setup for Local Launch